dmitsf/GOT/README.md

 Read more about the algorithm and the related definitions in the recent article: https://doi.org/10.1016/j.ins.2019.09.082

-See related documentation here: https://got-docs.readthedocs.io/
+See a technical documentation here: https://got-docs.readthedocs.io/

 # Installation